csomgyula/select2/doc/sync2.md

     # check whether the other thread is active
     if active[i + 1]:

-        # mark this to be in wait
+        # if the other thread is active then mark this to wait
         wait[i] = true

-        # wait until the other thread is deactived or wakes this up
+        # wait until the other thread is deactived or marks this thread to not wait
         while active[i + 1] and wait[i]:

-            # if this is the waker thread then wake up the other one
+            # if this is the waker thread then mark the other one to not wait
             if waker == i: wait[i + 1] = false

             yield